Matthieu-LAURENT39/GentleShare/README.md

 We had very little time to work on it, and only 2 people knew Python, so functionalities aren't that advanced.

 ## Functionality
-The website allows users to upload files or share listing for courses.
+The is a web app that allows users to upload files or share listing for courses.

 ## Deployment
 1. Clone the repo